iamriot-dev/nedb-type-assist/README.md

         };
       };

-      // 🛡️ For safety, preorders is left undefined
+      // 🛡️ For safety, preorders and books are not included }
-      // You can manually type check it if you wish preoders?: undefined;

-      // 🛡️ books is set to unknown because it cannot be undefined
-      books: unknown;
-    }
   | undefined;
 ```